grpc/proposal/L42-python-metadata-flags.md

 By default, the client RPC call will fail immediately if the server is unavailable.

 But there is a Python-only function to simulate the 'wait-for-ready' mechanism.
 It is a class named `_ChannelReadyFuture` in `_utilities.py`.
 It will create a `Future` object to enable the client to block till the channel is ready.
-It works just like the 'wait-for-ready' mechanism with Pythonic handling approach, but it has three drawbacks:
+It works similarly to the 'wait-for-ready' mechanism with Pythonic handling approach, but it has three drawbacks:

 1. Usage is different from other languages like C++, Golang, Java.
 It may create inconsistent usage across language and additional cognitive cost for migrating from/to Python.
 2. Considered technical debt.
 More than 100 lines of code implementing the same function which C-Core already provided.